Shen-Language/shen-sbcl/README.md

 Build by running `build.sh`/`build.bat`.
 This will generate the `shen`/`shen.exe` executable.
 If the `kernel` folder is not present, `fetch` will be called first.

-Start the shen repl by running the executable.
+Start the Shen REPL by running the executable.

+Shen files can be specified on the command line, in which case they will be run sequentially and the REPL will not be started by default.
+The REPL can still be started by invoking `(shen.shen)`.

+The test suite can be run by running `./shen testsuite.shen`/`shen.exe testsuite.shen`.